christianhelle/httpgenerator/README.md

     [URL or input file]    URL or file path to OpenAPI Specification file

 OPTIONS:
                                                                 DEFAULT
     -h, --help                                                                       Prints help information
     -v, --version                                                                    Prints version information
     -o, --output <OUTPUT>                                       ./                   Output directory
         --no-logging                                                                 Don't log errors or collect telemetry
         --skip-validation                                                            Skip validation of OpenAPI Specification file
         --authorization-header <HEADER>                                              Authorization header to use for all requests
+        --load-authorization-header-from-environment                                 Load the authorization header from an environment variable or define it in the .http file.
+You can use --authorization-header-variable-name to specify the environment
+                                                                                     variable name
+        --authorization-header-variable-name <VARIABLE-NAME>    authorization        Name of the environment variable to load the authorization header from
         --content-type <CONTENT-TYPE>                           application/json     Default Content-Type header to use for all requests
         --base-url <BASE-URL>                                                        Default Base URL to use for all requests.
 Use this if the OpenAPI spec doesn't explicitly specify a server URL
         --output-type <OUTPUT-TYPE>                             OneRequestPerFile    OneRequestPerFile generates one .http file per request.
 OneFile generates a single .http file for all requests
         --azure-scope <SCOPE>                                                        Azure Entra ID Scope to use for retrieving Access Token for Authorization header
         --azure-tenant-id <TENANT-ID>                                                Azure Entra ID Tenant ID to use for retrieving Access Token for Authorization header
 ```

 Running the following: